 Due to its popularity, we now have an article online specifically about ibuprofen (Advil).

 This includes drugs like Tylenol and Excedrin.
-Acetaminophin's main aim is to raise your pain threshold.
-Should not be taken regularly with NSAIDs without a doctor's supervision.
-There is danger as well that acetaminophin can cause rebound headaches (see above), so avoid taking more than a couple days a week.
+Acetaminophen's main aim is to raise your pain threshold.
+It should not be taken regularly with NSAIDs without a doctor's supervision.
+There is danger as well that acetaminophin (also called paracetamol) can cause rebound headaches (see above), so avoid taking more than a couple days a week.

 This includes things like codeine (Tylenol #1-3), Demerol, Dolophine and Stadol.
 Most often these are given as injections, though tablets and nasal sprays are also available.

 This is a substance included in drugs such as Fioricet, Butisol and Luminal.
-As with narcotics, these can be addictive.
+As with narcotics, your body can get used to these drugs, causing worse problems down the road.
 They work on the nervous system to slow things down and sedate.
 They are not for long term use.

 Some drugs are combinations of several of these, often adding caffeine.
 Caffeine can cure a headache itself, but it's often used to enhance the effect of the other drugs.
 Excedrin Migraine is one of these.